jaskanwal96/SSR-React/README.md

-# SSR-React
+# SSR

-Server Side rendering example using React
+This project is based on the medium post from Bartosz Szczeciński

+This project is a basic web application which demonstrates Server side rendering using Express and React.